Diseases caused by bacteria

 PRRSThe Porcine Reproductive and Respiratory Syndrome (PRRS) is the viral infection with the highest economical impact in North America and many European countries.
 The virus causes reproductive problems and affects the respiratory system.

-Porcine circovirosisPorcine circovirus is caused by porcine circovirus type 2 (PCV2) and has a hogh economical impact.
-Clinically it is presented as a disease which deteriorates weaning to finishing animals condition, with a high mortality rate.
+Porcine circovirosisPorcine circovirus is caused by porcine circovirus type 2 (PCV2) and has a huge economical impact.
+Clinically it is presented as a disease which deteriorates animals from the weaning to the finishing period producing a high mortality rate.
 It also causes dermatitis and nephropathia with high mortality.

 Porcine cytomegalovirus infectionThe cytomegalovirus infection is common and its consequences are often insignificant; it is characterized by rhinitis causing sneezes.

-Porcine epidemic diarrheaPorcine epidemic diarrhea is caused by a coronavirus leading to vomits and diarrhea with mortality up to 100% withing sensitive piglets under 2 weeks of age.
+Porcine epidemic diarrheaPorcine epidemic diarrhea is caused by a coronavirus leading to vomits and diarrhea with mortality up to 100% within susceptible piglets under 2 weeks of age.

 Porcine parvovirus infectionParvovirus affects mainly non-vaccinated primiparous sows, causing reproductive problems such as mummies.